DJ0522/Pain-assessment/README.md

 * Pandas 0.23.4

 # Train the DUG-CORAL
-Refer to the codes in
+Refer to the codes in main.ipynb